LPIX-11/nodejs-restful-api/README.md

 Nodejs Restful API with jwt and mongodb Connection using mongoose

 ### Set Up Environment
-First you need to have an mongodb installation.
+First you need to have a mongodb installation.
 You can refer here to install an instance:

 * [Install MongoDB on Windows](https://medium.com/@LondonAppBrewery/how-to-download-install-mongodb-on-windows-4ee4b3493514)
 * [Install MongoDB on Mac OS](https://treehouse.github.io/installation-guides/mac/mongo-mac.html "MongoDB Mac OS Installation")